All Episodes

 It's clear what the Democrats are concerned with when they're trying to legalize the vote for felons.

-They're trying to broaden their base, and they can't broaden their base any more than they have it with Americans because there's nothing they doing that's appealing to people beyond the nuts that they already have.
+And they can't broaden their base any more than they have it with Americans because there's nothing they're doing that's appealing to people beyond the nuts that they already have.

 But you might say, well, then why is Governor Richardson doing what he's doing?

-The idea is not to build up the Democrats, the idea is to fracture the Republicans here, folks.
+The idea is to fracture the Republicans here, folks.

 The idea is to split the Republicans.

-The idea is to get some Republicans who are fed up about a number of things, and then immigration at the top of the list, say, okay, I've had it.
+The idea is to get some Republicans who are fed up about a number of things and then immigration at the top of the list say, okay, I've had it.

 Look at that highway bill so full of pork that when it was signed, it smelled like bacon.